 When we say Soccer Aid for Unicef is like no other game of football, we really mean it.
-Over the last 10 years, the £24 million raised by Soccer Aid has enabled Unicef to help more children than any other humanitarian organisation.
+Over the last 12 years, the £24 million raised through Soccer Aid has helped Unicef be there for more children than any other humanitarian organisation.

 We’ve provided life-saving food, vaccines, clean water and protection from violence to millions of children around the world.
 But the job’s not done.